-The third group of limitations is connected with an inaccuracy of modern plans used for analysis.
-The accuracy of big-scale maps is about 0.10 m.
-This value is rather big when we think of determining units of length between 0.27-0.35 m.
-Even making accurate measurements in the field does not guarantee to capture the original boundaries of the plot, because the boundaries of the facades of individual objects are not the same as the plot boundary.
-Only in the few examples of Silesian towns the boundaries of plots are confirmed by archaeological excavation (e.g. Wrocław).
+The third group of limitations is connected with inaccuracies in the modern plans used for analysis.
+The accuracy of large-scale maps is about 0.10 m.
+This value is rather large when we think of determining units of length of 0.27–0.35 m.
+Even taking accurate measurements in the field does not guarantee that the original boundaries of the plot will be captured because the boundaries of the façades of individual objects are not the same as the plot boundary.
+Only in a few examples of Silesian towns are the boundaries of plots confirmed by archaeological excavation (e.g. Wrocław).

 The fourth group of limitations is related to the specification of methods.
-One of the aims of the research is to find relatively small differences between the basic measurements of each system of town planning.
-In the case of cosine quantogram method, the main risk and disadvantage are related to the sufficient amount of measurements with credible values.
+One of the aims of the research is to establish relatively small differences between the basic measurements of each system of town planning.
+In the case of the cosine quantogram method, the main risks and disadvantages are related to having a sufficient quantity of measurements with credible values.